ben-nathanson/github-pages-experiment/resume.md

 ### Stavvy
 - ##### Full-Stack Software Engineer
   **November 2020 - Present**
+  - Owned and delivered features end-to-end using FastAPI, Python, React, Typescript, and more.
+  - Refactored internal services into a public API, opening the door to a new set of use cases and customers.
+  - Deployed lambdas, queues, tables, and other infrastructure using Terraform and Serverless.
+  - Thrived as we grew from 15 to 150+ people, raised a $40 million series A, and built products from 0 to 1.
+  - Created pre-commit hooks and CI pipelines to promote quality through readability test coverage.
+  - Shipped a complex feature integration with changing requirements and limited documentation.
+  - Leveraged my music and public speaking background to demo new features to diverse audiences.

 ### PNC numo
-- ##### Software Engineer
+- ##### Software Engineer Intern
-  **April 2020 - August 2020**
+  **January 2020 - August 2020**
+  - Built Python AWS Lambdas to compress and cache images to an S3 bucket, cutting down data usage.
+  - Created a regression test suite for our transactions API using LocalStack, Behave, Docker, and Python.
+  - Led sprint retrospectives, demoed new features, and practiced Agile Scrum in a fast-paced environment.
   - Developed a new UI test suite for a consumer-facing mobile app using Flutter driver and MockServer.
   - Deployed automated tests on GitHub Actions to deliver continuous integration testing.
-  - Leverage Z shell scripting skills to create push-button tests and dynamic test runners.

-- ##### Software Engineer Intern
-  **January 2020 - April 2020**
-  - Built Python AWS Lambdas to compress and cache images to an S3 bucket, saving data usage on mobile.
-  - Learned and applied new technologies such as CloudFormation, Flyway, and MySQL in a short timeframe.
-  - Created a regression test suite for our transactions API using LocalStack, Behave, Docker, and Python.
-  - Led sprint retrospectives, demoed new features, and practiced Agile Scrum in a start-up environment.

 ### Columbus McKinnon
 - ##### Test Automation Intern
   **October 2019 - December 2019**
-  - Converted forty manual tests into an automated test suite, saving hours on each release cycle.
-  - Learned C\#, WinAppDriver, and Appium on the job while actively contributing to the product by writing tests.
+  - Saved hours of manual acceptance testing on each release cycle by automating forty UI tests with C#.

 ---